Veterinary Epidemiology, Economics and Public Health,

 Kurt’s teaching and research encompasses veterinary public health.
 His interests lie in the long-term sustainable utilisation of animals and their products, and how a One Health approach can achieve this goal.
-His research focuses on antimicrobial usage as well as trade and food security, and how these can be affected by emerging infectious diseases and antimicrobial resistance.
+His research focuses on animal welfare at slaughter, antimicrobial usage as well as trade and food safety.

 His research focus is companion animal epidemiology and he co-leads the VetCompass Programme that collects de-identified clinical data from over 1800 veteinary practices across the UK.